microsoft/AzureTRE/docs/tre-templates/workspaces/base.md

 ## Manual Deployment

 !!! caution
     Resources should be deployed using the API (i.e. through the Swagger UI as described in the [setup instructions](../../tre-admins/setup-instructions/installing-base-workspace.md)).
-Only deploy menually for development/testing purposes.
+Only deploy manually for development/testing purposes.

 1. Create a copy of `/templates/workspaces/base/.env.sample` with the name `.env` and update the variables with the appropriate values.